Austoe6/tech-blog/src/content/blog/2018-07-14-microsoft-office-365-setup.md

 Most of these downloads have a video tutorial though.

 When your download is complete extract the file in one folder > Click 'read me' and note the setup file you should run first > when the setup is complete install the patch file > run patch > you are set to go.

+That's how you go about your Microsoft Office.
+Please leave a comment for any suggestion or email me for inquiry and personal assistance.